 At Little Mead Primary Academy each year group will have regular PE lessons using the REAL PE program, which focuses on skill acquisition and development leading into the application of these in a variety of traditional games.
 As a school we encourage the children to stay active and have a healthy lifestyle.
-Miss Rees is the PE leader and she works closely with Mr Thomas to coordinate physical education across the school.
+Miss Rees is the PE leader and she works closely with Mr Knight to coordinate physical education across the school.
 Throughout the year, there will be a variety of sports clubs provided including football, running and multisport.
 As a school we will enjoy taking part in annual events such as ‘Wake and Shake,’ Race for Life and Sports Day.

 Throughout the year the children take part in interschool and cross city competitions.
 Highlights in the sporting calendar at Little Mead include Fun and Fitness week, the Sport Relief Dodgeball competition and Sports Day.
 We also have a house system to encourage healthy competition among the pupils and staff!
 The four house teams will compete throughout the year for the house trophy.

 Mr Knight is the school’s Sports Coach and can be found in school all week.
 He supports teachers in the teaching of PE and children in lessons.
 He co-ordinates sports teams with training and Level 3 competitions, as well as leading extra-curricular activities before, during and after school.

 St Bede’s Catholic College Sports coaches come into school every Monday afternoon.
 They lead the Year 6 curriculum and an extracurricular club which is free.

 All children benefit from one term of swimming lessons at Henbury Leisure Center.
 The lessons are led by qualified swimming instructors and is paid for using the sports premium funding.
 This allows every child the opportunity to learn to swim and meet the National Curriculum requirement at primary school level to swim competently, confidently and proficiently over a distance of at least 25 metres.